Skip to main content

 Home Based Business

-A home based business is the use of a residential dwelling or outbuildings by a resident on the site to operate a business, which does not require approval from Council if it is operated within certain strict guidelines as a "Home Activity" under the Planning, Development and Infrastructure Act 2016.
+A home-based business is the use of a residential dwelling or residential outbuildings by a resident of the site to operate a business, which does not require approval from Council, provided it is operated within the guidelines of a "Home Activity" set out under the Planning, Development and Infrastructure Act 2016.

 A home activity means the use of a site by a person resident on the site, that does not detrimentally affect the amenity of the locality or any part of the locality, and that does NOT require or involve: